Skelmis/Discord-Anti-Spam/docs/modules/objects/memory.rst

 This is the default cache for the package.
 You shouldn't need to implement it yourself.

-Furthermore, refer to `Abc Reference <https://dpy-anti-spam.readthedocs.io/en/latest/objects/abc>`_ for actual method documentation n such.
+Furthermore, refer to :py:class:`antispam.abc.Cache` for protocol implementation.

 .. currentmodule:: antispam.caches.memory.memory